Robert Brown Potter: Military career

 At the start of the Civil War, Potter enlisted as a private in the New York militia, was promoted to lieutenant, and then commissioned as a major on October 14, 1861.
 He was promoted to lieutenant colonel on November 1 of that year.
 He was wounded at the Battle of New Bern on March 14, 1862, while serving under Brig.
 Gen. Ambrose E. Burnside.
 Potter commanded the 51st New York Volunteer Infantry in IX Corps at Second Bull Run.
 Promoted to the rank of colonel on September 10, he led the regiment at the Battle of Antietam.
 Potter was wounded at Antietam while participating in Burnside's attack on the Confederate right flank.

 Potter was promoted to the rank of brigadier general on March 13, 1863.
-He led 2nd Division, IX Corps, in the Siege of Vicksburg.
+He led the 2nd Division, IX Corps, in the siege of Vicksburg.
 He next commanded IX Corps in the Knoxville Campaign.
-After serving on recruiting duty in New York state, he was assigned in 1864 command of the 2nd Division of IX Corps under Burnside.
-Potter led the division in the Overland Campaign and at the Siege of Petersburg.
-He was wounded in an assault on the Confederate works following the Battle of Fort Stedman, and he missed the closing campaigns of the war.
+After serving on recruiting duty in New York state, he was assigned in 1864 to command of the 2nd Division of IX Corps under Burnside.
+Potter led the division in the Overland Campaign and at the siege of Petersburg.
+He was wounded in the final assault on Petersburg on April 2, 1865, Potter's third wound of the war.

-Upon his recovery he was given command of the Rhode Island and Connecticut district of the Department of the East.
+Upon his recovery, he was given command of the Rhode Island and Connecticut district of the Department of the East.
 On his wedding day was given his commission as full major general of volunteers.

 He was honorably mustered out of the volunteer service, January 15, 1866.

 Later career

-After his retirement from the military, he served for three years as receiver of the Atlantic and Great Western Railroad.
+After he retired from the military, he served for three years as receiver of the Atlantic and Great Western Railroad.
 He moved to England in 1869, but returned to Rhode Island in 1873, where he died in 1887.

 Personal life

 On September 20, 1865, General Potter was married to Abigail Austin "Abby" Stevens (1836–1913).
-Abby was a daughter of prominent banker John Austin Stevens.
+Abby was the daughter of prominent banker John Austin Stevens.

 Potter died in Newport, Rhode Island on February 19, 1887.
 He was buried at Woodlawn Cemetery in the Bronx, New York City.